What is a research partner?

 - Helping us tell the story of the impact of our research on people’s lives.

-Why might you become a research volunteer?
+Why might you become a research partner?

 Quite simply – to make a difference!